Accessible Information Standard

 The Equality Act 2010 – Equality Objectives

-Following consultation, the Trust has adopted two overarching equality objectives.
+Following consultation, the Trust has adopted a number of equality objectives for 2016-2020.
 These are:

 The Trust uses the Equality Delivery System (see below for further details) in order to identify priorities for action that will provide a real benefit for patients and the public and for staff and volunteers.